Infinite Density and Aesthetics

 “It [Christianity] is not yet one with the blowing clover and the falling rain.” - Emerson

 I would like to, in the future, suggest that the supposed "fleshing out of [the] soul" in psychoanalysis, being an interior turn for most, is also possible in a turn toward the exterior material realm of the natural world, where such divisions unite and dissolve through the rhythms of nature "naturing."
-Psychoanalysis and aesthetics join hands, then; psychoanalysis through a peculiar aesthetic moment becomes nonhuman, perhaps even suprahuman, focusing on the enfleshment of spirit; the ontological incarnating of nature: a revealing within materiality an infinite density, the depth dimension of the spiritual pole, the tragic and manic aspects of its God longing for wholeness and completion, in short: deity as it pertains in its innermost essence to natura naturans.
+Psychoanalysis and aesthetics join hands, then.
+Psychoanalysis, through a peculiar speculative aesthetic moment, becomes nonhuman, perhaps even suprahuman, focusing on the enfleshment of spirit; the ontological incarnating of nature: a revealing within materiality an infinite density of generative condition, or, the depth dimension of the spiritual pole - tragic and manic aspects of nature's God longing for wholeness and completion, in short: deity as it pertains in its innermost essence to natura naturans.
 The revelations within natura naturata.
 Speculative aesthetics as spiritual-nature revelation.